Arnold-n/P1P2MQTT/README.md

 - SPI interface option for W5500 ethernet adapter (using an enclosure extension, power consumption with adapter 60mA at 15V or 0.9W from P1/P2 bus), and
 - fits nicely in a small semi-transparant enclosure (50mm x 35mm x 20mm without ethernet, or 82mm x 35mm x 29mm with ethernet adapter).

-This interface was designed for Daikin systems.
-On Mitsibushi Heavy Industries systems, it can monitor the traffic on the X-Y line.
-The software implements the conversion from 3-byte to 1-byte as described [here](https://community.openhab.org/t/mitsubishi-heavy-x-y-line-protocol/82898/8), many thanks to HamdiOlgun for reverse engineering the data encoding and checksum.

-When the data in the packet is further reverse-engineered, the resulting information can easily be output over MQTT and integrated in Home Assistant.

-In this stage, the interface only observes raw bus traffic.
-Writing packets to the bus is possible but use with care!

 **How can you build or buy the required hardware?**